Don’t be fooled, your price is never too high. Use these tactics.

 Tips & considerations for your sales pitch

-At last a few tips and considerations for your sales pitch:
+A few tips and considerations for your sales pitch:

 - Mention the price as late as possible, but do mention the price.
 Convince at first with your quality and features.

-- Be clear about the price.
+- Be clear about your price.

 - Believe in your own price.